 Some stakeholder demands are not determinable based on historic analysis of a PPM environment.
 The demands for work management and cost controls have been pushed down and disseminated across the entire enterprise.
-Essentially more and more organizations are having access or visibility to work, costs, budgets and results.
-We are now seeing more and more integration with technology and work management than ever before.
-In the past, in the tool versions of PPM systems, there would be little input by the end users (project team members) to their tasks, or activities and they would have limited contribution to the work or effort and time-phased updates.
-The lack of good task tracking over time is a key ingredient for effective forecasting and time phased reporting (past, present and future) of task and work status.
-These metrics are a key ingredient for dynamic scheduling and forecast reporting of Demand, Capacity and earned value analysis for projects.
-This makes it all the more important for a PMO to be effective by providing an account of progress and accountability for active projects in their existing work portfolio (through reporting and metrics) for stakeholders who have little understanding of the structures and processes of the PMO, or even the details of work tasks in the projects.
-The technical solution platform will need to capture the requirements of the stakeholders and factor them into the decisions regarding the acquisition of tools that can address their varying needs.
+Essentially, more and more divisions within organizations are acquiring access to work, costs, budgets, and results.
+We are seeing more and more integration with technology and work management than ever before.
+In the past, in the tool versions of PPM systems, end users (project team members) had little input to their tasks or activities, essentially progressing the work or the remaining effort.
+Now team members can provide extended input, like issues or risks, additional tasks that were missed and send them with their updates to be reviewed and approved by the team leads, project managers or resource managers.
+Good task tracking over time is a key ingredient for effective forecasting and time phased[AU: word OK?] reporting (past, present, and future) of task and work status.
+These metrics (start, finish, estimated remaining work, issues, risks, new tasks, etc.) [AU: which ones?] are key ingredients for dynamic scheduling and forecast reporting of demand, capacity, and earned value analysis for projects.
+To be effective, a PMO must provide an account of progress and accountability for active projects in its existing work portfolio (through reporting and metrics) for stakeholders who have little understanding of the structures and processes of the PMO or even the details of project work tasks.
+The technical solution platform must capture stakeholder requirements and factor them into decisions regarding the acquisition of tools that can address their varying needs.

 Internal and External Stakeholders of a PMO or Project Governance Environment

-Project managers and solution process improvement experts have the daunting task of identifying and appealing to the varied business users.
-Solution and change initiatives are always more effective when the users respond and adapt to the changes positively.
-Now that Project 2010 is a more collaborative business platform, the stakeholder profile and end users classes have an opportunity to help define and make their views and reports tailored to their needs with little or no effort.
-For example, the requirement to meet end user needs may not stop at the direct end user, but extend to that end user’s network, not just the team members but external stakeholders that may have an interest in the project, it’s details or status.
-This multiplies the voices of affected stakeholders and potential voices influencing decisions.
+Project managers and solution process improvement experts have the daunting task of identifying and appealing to many business users.
+Solution and change initiatives are always more effective when the users respond and adapt to them positively.
+Now that Project 2010 is a more collaborative business platform, the stakeholder profile and end user classes can help define and tailor their views and reports to their needs with little or no effort.
+For example, the requirement to meet end user needs may not stop at the direct end user but extend to that end user’s network, not just the team members but external stakeholders who may have an interest in the project, its details or status.
+Thus, the number of affected stakeholders and potential voices influencing decisions is multiplied.
 Project 2010 captures that networked relationship.

-The Project 2010 experience is now more than a business user experience.
-It is a gateway to project metadata access and it gives the end user the ability to interpret and interact dynamically with the data in order to make more informed decisions before taking action.
+The Project 2010 experience is more than a business user experience.
+It is a gateway to project metadata access, and it gives end users the ability to interpret and interact dynamically with the data in order to make more informed decisions before taking action.
 It is this project intelligence that cascades to the secondary level of business users.

-As the business world becomes more connected socially, the environment is moving from an “it’s who you know” mindset to a “who knows whom you are, and what you do” mindset.
-Business initiatives and project approvals are mainly based on visible, quantifiable information and analysis.
+As the business world becomes more connected socially, the environment is moving from an it’s-who-you-know mind-set to a who-knows-who-you-are-and-what-you-do mind-set.
+Business initiatives and project approvals are based mainly on visible, quantifiable information and analysis.
 Often that which benefits one stakeholder group will inevitably benefit other groups as well.
-Ideally, organizations will realize much more value from technology and process investments if they can expose those investments to more parts of the organization.
+Ideally, companies will realize much more value from technology and process investments if they can expose those investments to more parts of the organization.

 Proofs of Concept